Remember when people said social media was just a fad? Its power has become clear – and it continues to grow, with no end in sight.

-For businesses, social media has created a way to send a brand’s messaging to the right people at the right time and hope your brand sticks out to them enough to be interested, let alone loyal throughout their lives.
+For businesses, social media has created a way to send a brand’s messaging to the right people at the right time.
+If your content stands enough to get them interested, it can drive traffic, sales, and even long-term loyalty.

-Here are the the top nine reasons why it’s imperative for businesses to be on social media, and how it can help ensure your brand’s success.
+Here are the top 14 reasons why it’s imperative for businesses to be on social media, and how it can help ensure your brand’s success.

 1. Faster, Easier Communication